LX-doctorAI1/M2KT/README.md

 ## Citation
 Shuxin Yang, Xian Wu, Shen Ge, S. Kevin Zhou, Li Xiao,Radiology Report Generation with a Learned Knowledge Base and Multi-modal Alignment.
 2022

+## Contact
+If you have any problem with the code, please contact  Li Xiao(andrew.lxiao@gmail.com) or Shuxin Yang(aspenstarss@gmail.com).